wessenstam/demoguide/docs/index.md

 Welcome to Delinea's Demo Guide for Secret Server, Privilege Manager, and Server PAM!!!

 !!!note
     If you have downloaded the associated pre-configured demo environment as OVAs, you can start your demo guide by clicking the solution your interested in, in the left navigation pane.
-The below chapter is for a hosted demo environment in Delinea's Skytap.
+The below chapter is for a hosted demo environment.
 ## Skytap

 This workshop runs from a Skytap environment.
 To present you with a basic set of how to use the environment, please read this small guide..